-A voucher created to support the homeless and other people in need through independent businesses without giving them money.
+A voucher created to support people in need through businesses without giving them money.

 Currently only available in Cambridge but looking to expand to other towns and cities with the right support.

 * Vouchers are non transferable and can not be exchanged for money or alcohol*

 - Vouchers are given to people in need (homeless, vulnerably housed, struggling financially, via supporting organisations or from a kind hearted person

 Please note: Due to the Corona virus of all the shops/cafes stocking the vouchers, only Al Amin Grocery Shop (on Mill Road near the bridge) is currently open.